Image by NanoStockk from iStock

 • To change behavior at work, you need to change the mindset (or change the people).

-Both approaches are limited in today’s world and are harmful to cooperation.
+Hard and soft management approaches are limited in today’s world and are harmful to cooperation.
 A hard approach introduces complicated mechanisms, compliance, and “checking the box” behaviors instead of the engagement and initiative to make things work.
 The soft approach’s emphasis on good interpersonal feelings creates cooperation obstacles as people want to maintain good feelings.

-The Six Simple Rules approach covers two areas: autonomy and cooperation.
 The first three rules create the conditions for individual autonomy and empowerment to improve performance.

 • Understand what your people do.
 Trace performance back to behaviors and how they influence overall results.
 Understand the context of goals, resources, and constraints.
 Determine how an organization’s elements shape goals, resources, and constraints.